-Been putting off sending a short email response to your aunt or taking a Swiffer to your kitchen floor the past few weeks?
-Little tasks like this can quickly add up on your to-do list, making you feel unnecessarily overwhelmed.
+Been putting off sending a short email response to your aunt or taking a Swiffer to the kitchen floor the past few weeks?
+Little tasks like this can quickly add up on the to-do list, making you feel unnecessarily overwhelmed.
 Tackle these small projects and more before they start to build up again.

 22. Attend a wine tasting.

 It never hurts to add to your vino knowledge base, and you could even find a new red or white favorite to add to your collection (or serve at the reception).
 You might need all the liquid courage you can get once you officially re-hunker down and take charge of wedding strategizing.